 It's really quite remarkable how much Samsung was able to make the Fan Edition fit in with the rest of the S20 lineup, despite a starting price that's $300 below the retail value of its peers.
-You get the same Snapdragon 865 processor, the same Android 10 software with One UI 2.5 (though it's unclear whether the FE will be included in the initial S20 series Android 11 rollout), and the same gorgeous Super AMOLED display tech.
+You get the same Snapdragon 865 processor, the same One UI 3.1 and Android 11 experience, and the same gorgeous Super AMOLED display tech.

 I've spent a lot of time with Samsung devices this year, and this one feels no different from the rest; performance is top-notch, and there are plenty of software perks like Edge Panels and even Wireless DeX — a relatively new feature that first debuted on the Note 20 and Note 20 Ultra.

 Battery life has been great on the S20 FE, as well.
 In the 10 days I've been testing the phone, the 4500mAh cell has been more than enough to last through each day without a problem, averaging around 5 to 7 hours of screen-on time.
 The S20 FE supports 25W Fast Charging, though Samsung only includes a 15W brick in the box.